 - The Hound of the Baskervilles by Arthur Conan Doyle

-If you’re still on the fence about trying Kindle Unlimited, go ahead and sign up for a free trial to see what it is that you like and don’t like about the service.
+If you’re still on the fence about trying Kindle Unlimited, go ahead and sign up for a free trial.
+It will allow you to see what it is that you like or don’t like about the service.

-For reading lovers and book aficionados, this service is a great way to fit more books into your life for only $9.99 a month.
-If you’re not as much into trying out new books, you should still try it out for thirty days free.
+For reading lovers, this service is a great way to fit more books into your life for only $9.99 a month.

 We always encourage our readers to jump out of their comfort zones in the literary space, and Kindle Unlimited is a great vehicle for exploring all sorts of books, audiobooks, and podcasts.